 Those in the effective altruism movement try to figure out, of all the different uses of our resources, which ones will do the most good, impartially considered, and act on that basis.
 So defined, effective altruism is both a research project—to figure out how to do the most good—and a practical project to implement the best guesses we have about how to do the most good.7

 In addition, joining a community of people with shared aims like effective altruism can be one of the best ways for its members to increase their impact.
-Such a community allows a group of people to give each other mutual support, and to coordinate more effectively and thus achieve more than they could as individuals.
+Such a community allows a group of people to mutually support each other, and to coordinate more effectively, thus achieving more than they could as individuals.

 Cause Prioritization

-To figure out which the most effective actions are, we first need to know which causes to focus on.
+To figure out the most effective actions, we first need to know which causes to focus on.
 Utilitarians are cause impartial, meaning they aim to contribute to the causes where they expect to do the most good.
 Which causes would most effectively promote well-being if they were further addressed?
 Finding the answer to that question is called cause prioritization.

-Since some moral problems may be far more important than others, choosing what cause to focus on may be the most important factor in how much good an individual will do.
-However, the world is complex, and we face high uncertainty about what the best ways of improving the world are.
-This uncertainty causes reasonable disagreement about what the very best causes to work on are.
+Since some moral problems may be far more important than others, choosing what cause to focus on may be the greatest factor in how much good an individual will do.
+However, the world is complex, and we face high uncertainty about how best to improve the world.
+This uncertainty leads to reasonable disagreement about what causes to prioritize.
 But the effective altruism community has made some progress outlining three social causes that appear particularly pressing: (i) global health and development, (ii) farm animal welfare, and (iii) existential risk reduction.

 Global Health and Development